We believe the fastest way to

 - Warning signs and dangers of trafficking

-As she participates in the workshops and graduate to the new levels, she will accumulate points and badges to mark her progression.
-With the cascading leadership program, she can also earn top positions and assist in conducting workshops for younger girls — becoming a role model in her community while learning important leadership skills and confidence.
+As she participates in the workshops and graduate to the new levels, she can also eventually assist in conducting workshops for younger girls — becoming a role model in her community while learning important leadership skills and confidence.

-Though the R.I.S.E.
-Workshops are based on being an intimate safe group, the workshops are also designed to also be part of a worldwide Daughters Rising network.
-She will participate in global assignments, adding her voice to a journalism project, or uploading her perspective to a photo essay.
-By sharing her experiences and learning about others, she will join a ongoing dialogue that makes their class room global.
+Though the RISE Workshops are based on being an intimate safe group, the workshops are also designed to eventually be part of a worldwide Daughters Rising network.
+In the future we hope to be able to create participatory global assignments where she can add her voice to a journalism project, or upload her perspective to a photo essay with other girls around the world.
+By sharing her experiences and learning about others, she would join a ongoing dialogue that makes their class room global.

-With our mentor program, she will be able to communicate with mentors in her field.
+We also have future plans to create a mentor program, where she will be able to communicate with mentors in her field of interest.
 For example, if she dreams of a career in healthcare when she grows up, she will be able to video chat with a nurse from across the Pacific or speak to a doctor in France and get inspired.
-By exposing her to different views and perspectives, the R.I.S.E.
-Workshops will expand her horizons to a world beyond their village.
+By exposing her to different views and perspectives, the RISE Workshops will expand her horizons to a world beyond their village.

-Currently workshops are available in English, Thai, and Khmer.
+Currently workshops are available in English, Thai, Karen, Burmese and Khmer.